k155cvut/cart/docs/practicals/MapProjections.md

     In technical report answer following questions:

     - Which projection distorts the shape of Iceland the most/the less?
 Compare the total area of Iceland in these projections with its actual size.
+    - Name at least three map projections, that are most suitable (according to their accuracy) for displaying Iceland.
+Where can you find the information about these map projections?

     ??? tip "How-To"
         To calculate the total area of Iceland in each projection you have to do following steps: